nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 media server.
 The streaming media server in this setup is [Icecast](https://icecast.org/).
 It creates a internet radio station in your private network.
 You can listen to it on any device that allows for the connection with an internet radio stream.
-To create a similar set you need to complete the following steps.
+To create a similar set up the following steps need to be completed:

 1. [Organize Hardware](###hardware).
 2. [Prepare Raspberry Pi](###prepare-raspberry-pi).